steveklebanoff/add-to-trello/readme.md

 - [ ] Use custom API key
 - [ ] Update Donations and Credits on Settings
 - [ ] Update Icon
+- [ ] Make manifest permissions more granular

 ### How To Develop
 - `npm install -g bower`